Jordan correspondence and block distribution of characters: On Jordan decomposition and block distribution

 \subsection{Notation and background results}

 Throughout this subsection, $\bG$ is a connected reductive linear algebraic group over an algebraic closure of a finite field, and $F:\bG\rightarrow\bG$ is a Frobenius endomorphism endowing $\bG$ with an $\FF_q$-structure for some prime power $q$.
 By $\bG^*$ we denote a group in duality with $\bG$ with respect to some fixed $F$-stable maximal torus of $\bG$, with corresponding Frobenius endomorphism also denoted by $F$.
+The notions recalled here make sense independently of whether $\bG$ has connected centre or not.